cs194-126/lab1/README.md

 ![Switch circuit](/docs/switch-nores.png?raw=true)

-For reference, a switch is pinned like:
+For reference, a switch is pinned like (one background square is one breadboard tie point):

 ![Switch component](/docs/switch-pinning.png?raw=true)